Hiking the Puna Trail to Hāʻena Beach on the Big Island of Hawaiʻi

 Distance (Roundtrip): 4.8 miles / 7.7 km

-Hiking to Hāʻena Beach via the Puna Trail is about as private and secluded as a publicly accessible beach in Hawaiʻi can get!
+The Puna Trail to Hāʻena Beach on the Big Island of Hawaiʻi is about as private and secluded as a publicly accessible beach in Hawaiʻi can get!

 I say this because unless you have access to one of the few private properties surrounding Hāʻena Beach, the only way to enjoy the secluded black sand beach is by hiking the 2.4-mile (3.9 km) Puna Trail in Keaʻau.

-For this reason, hiking to Hāʻena Beach by way of the Puna Trail is absolutely one of the best things to do on the Big Island!
-As long as you prepare for a typically very muddy hike through the rainforest, the all-around adventure is a very fun way to spend part of your day!
+For this reason, hiking to Hāʻena Beach by way of the Puna Trail is, without a doubt, one of the best things to do on the Big Islandas long as you’re prepared for a typically very muddy adventure through the rainforest!

 Puna Trailhead Parking